ebb-earl-co/libraries_io/README.md

 a degree centrality perspective, and 5 of the 10 most-influential projects with respect to the number of incoming `DEPENDS_ON` relationships.
-The hypothesized most-influential `Contributor`, Kenneth Reitz, contributes to only 2 and 1 projects, respectively.
+The hypothesized most-influential `Contributor`, Kenneth Reitz, contributes to only 2 and 1 of these projects, respectively.

 For more context around this finding and how it was reached, read on.
 ## The Approach